 These beliefs and practices were regarded as so radical at the time that many who held them were martyred.

 The first Baptists came to Australia in 1831.
 Today there are about 65,000 members in Baptist churches in Australia and many more adherents.
 Each local church is autonomously self-governing.
 We voluntarily link together with other churches to form a Baptist Union in each state, which in turn forms the Baptist Union of Australia.
-We have fraternal links through the Baptist World Alliance with almost 40 million others of our worldwide family, which exists in most countries of the world.
-We are a part of God’s total worldwide family, which now numbers 3.1 billion.
+We have fraternal links through the Baptist World Alliance with around 36 million others around the world.
+We are a part of God’s worldwide family of Christians, which numbers 2.3 billion.

 Local Family Beginnings

-In November 1949, when the suburb of Blackburn was mostly bush, apple and pear orchards interconnected with dirt tracks, Mr C.E.
-Burden of the Bush Sunday School Union of Victoria visited the area.
-At his invitation, Mr R.W.
+In 1949 the suburb of Blackburn was mostly bush, apple and pear orchards, interconnected with dirt tracks.
+Mr C.E.
+Burden of the Bush Sunday School Union of Victoria visited the area in November 1949 and at his invitation, Mr R.W.
 Jones established a lively Sunday school in the area.
 On August 3, 1952, adults met for a worship service in Blackburn South Primary School, which was at the corner of Branksome Grove and Canterbury Road.
 On September 16, 1952, in the home of Mr Press at 2 Lavelle Street, Blackburn, it was agreed to form a Baptist Fellowship.